 The typical time frame from data request to valuation ready data is three months.
-The OA prefers to have all Buck's results by November 30, with a valuation completion target date of mid-December.
+The OA prefers to have all Buck's results mid-November, with a valuation completion target date of mid-December.

 Valuation results for all five Systems are published by the OA at the same time.